robCam/view-options-dialog/README.md

 ## Demo

-Online demo example can be found [here.](http://robcam.github.io/demos/view-options-dialog/)
+Online demo example for mobile and desktop can be found [here.](http://robcam.github.io/demos/view-options-dialog/)

 ## License (MIT)